GeekHaven/GeekHaven-2020/README.md

 ```
 Once downloaded, open the ```index.html``` file in your browser and you're good to go 🎉

+### For Database Setup

+* Copy and Paste all the folders in htdocs of Xampp.

+* For creating database and tables for the first time hit url `http://localhost:8080/gh_serverSide/onstart.php`.

+* There you will get a msg "database created".

+* A username='exUser' and password='exPass' will be created for login.

+* Now head to `http://localhost:8080/gh_serverSide/geekhaven/login.php` for login.

 ## 📚 Brief Repo Structure
 ```